Kizlyar–Pervomayskoye hostage crisis: Aftermath

-The Russian government reacted hawkishly to the "liberation of Pervomayskoye"; Yeltsin initially said that "all the bandits have been destroyed, unless there are some still hiding underground", the operation was "planned and carried out correctly" and "is over with a minimum of losses to the hostages and our own people."
+The Russian government reacted to the "liberation of Pervomayskoye" by describing it as a success; Yeltsin initially said that "all the bandits have been destroyed, unless there are some still hiding underground", the operation was "planned and carried out correctly" and "is over with a minimum of losses to the hostages and our own people."
 Chernomyrdin said, "It is clear to everyone that it is pointless to talk to these people [Chechen separatists].
 They are not the kind of people you can negotiate with."
 U.S. Secretary of Defense William Perry affirmed solidarity with Yeltsin's government, saying that Russia was justified in using military force in response to hostage-taking.

 The operation triggered outrage in Dagestan and across Russia, especially in liberal circles.
 Grigory Yavlinsky said, "It is time to face the fact that we are in a real civil war now in Russia.
 This was not a hostage crisis.
 It is a hopeless war, and it was started by Boris Yeltsin."
 Yeltsin's human-rights commissioner, Sergei Kovalev, resigned from all his posts in protest of the "cruel punitive action" and Yegor Gaidar drafted a letter calling on Yeltsin not to run in the upcoming presidential elections.
 In a January 19 Interfax poll, 75 percent of respondents in Moscow and Saint Petersburg thought that all the "power ministers" should resign.

 Russian federal forces' botched operation in Pervomayskoye to free the hostages not only failed to achieve the government's aims but led to the complete destruction of the village.
 The scale and methods of the Russian operations in Gudermes and Pervomayskoye, as well as the large number of civilian victims, point to a complete disregard for the safety and security of civilians in clear violation of international humanitarian law.